TriplyDB/Documentation/docs/yasgui-api/index.md

 ## About additional plugins {#triplyDbPlugins}

 Yasgui, Yasqe and Yasr are all [open source](https://github.com/TriplyDB/Yasgui) and MIT licensed.
-Triply provides additional plugins that are free to use via [https://yasgui.triply.cc](https://yasgui.triply.cc) or via [TriplyDB](https://triplydb.com/).
+Triply provides additional plugins that are only free to use via [https://yasgui.triply.cc](https://yasgui.triply.cc) or [TriplyDB](https://triplydb.com/).
+These additional plugins are not MIT licensed and cannot be used or included programatically.

 ## Installation